Carrying a pillion passenger: Top tips for safe two-up riding

 Which motorcycles can you carry a pillion passenger on?

 To legally carry a pillion passenger, the bike must have a ‘proper seat’, ruling out the ability for a passenger to rest on a rear mudguard or luggage rack.
 The bike must also be fitted with footrests that the passenger must be able to reach with their feet.
-To carry a pillion, the passenger must be able to sit astride the motorcycle facing forwards with one foot on each of the footrests.
+To carry a pillion, the passenger must be able to sit astride the motorcycle facing forward with one foot on each of the footrests.
 Only one pillion passenger can be carried at any one time.

 Can a child be carried as a pillion passenger?